nnehome/nnehome.github.io/_sources/index.rst.txt

 Applicability
 ---------------

 The increasing complexity of models in economics/marketing means there are often no closed-form expressions of likelihood or moment functions.
 So reseachers thus rely on simulation-based estimators such as simulated maximum likelihood (SMLE) or simulated method of moments (SMM).
 NNE is a simulation-based estimator as well.
 But NNE offers sizable speed and accuracy gains over SMLE/SMM in some applications, making estimation much more tractable.
 One particular application in marketing that benefits from NNE is consumer sequential search.
 We have studied it extensively in our paper referenced :ref:`above <top>`.
-You can find our code on the :ref:`consumer search <code_1>` page.
+You can find our code on the :ref:`consumer search <code_consumer_search>` page.

 The table below summarizes the main properties of NNE as well as its suitable applications.